VCCRI/VPOT/README.md

  so a combination of these values will determine if a variant is maintained or not
  for the above case, a variant is maintain if it is found in PATIENT1 and not in PATIENT2.
  Note: if there are more samples than the ones stated, then they do not influence the variant selection.

-## see TUTORIAL in the test_data directory for test examples of each function and also test files.